How will I get to your facility?

 What documents should I provide upon admission?

-The documents that you should provide upon admissions varies, depending on your situation.
+The documents that you should provide upon admission vary, depending on your situation.
 These documents may include:

-- A copy of your health insurance card
+- A copy of all your health insurance cards (Medicare, Medicaid, prescription, secondary insurances)

 - Social security card